rnshaikh/100DaysOfMLCode/README.md

 # Day4 (High School Math):
     Done with two-way frequency table whose show relationship between cateogrical variables. its unit test.

-# Day4 (High School Math):
+# Day5 (High School Math):
-    Done With Sample and Survey.
+    Done with Sample and Survey.
 I have learned about types of collecting sample random, systematic, stratified, cluster, recognising valid claimes based on given sample. making inferences from random samples.

+# Day6 (High School Math):
+    Done with Different type of statistical studies and experiments.
+Learned how to identify appropriate statistical study sample,observational or experiment for given problem. learned cause and effect and correlations